tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 ## Discussion - Model
 ### Evaluation Metric
-The main metric used to evaluate model performance is the loss calculated as the mean squared error between the actual and the predicted steering angle.
+The main metric used to evaluate the model performance is whether the car crashes while it is driving autonomously.
+Another metric is the loss calculated as the mean squared error between the actual and the predicted steering angle.
 MSE was used over MAE to penalize extreme errors because in real-life, a considerably poor prediction will cause a car accident and may lead to loss of life and property.

 ### Choice of Activation Function
 We tested the usage of SoftMax, ReLU and eLU.
 While eLU and ReLU shared quite similar performance in terms of loss value, the models running with eLU were overfitting while those running with ReLU were not.
 SoftMax was considerably worse with loss values ranging around 0.3 while that of eLU and ReLU ranging around 0.09 and 0.08 respectively.
 ReLU was picked as the main activation function to counter overfitting.
 This resistance to overfitting can be explained by the fact that the ReLU function sets any negative values to zero, which reduces the complexity of the model and prevents the amplification of noise.
 However, the choice of activation function alone is unlikely to be the sole cause of overfitting; overfitting should be further analyzed in the greater context of the network size and complexity, the number of epochs and training iterations, the choice of hyperparameters, etc.